 While building a biped that moves around like a person is a significant challenge, less experienced robot builders can get started with their very first biped with Otto DIY.
-This sweet open source robot comes with a downloadable 3D model for printing the body as well as all the electronics/programming you need to get Otto going.
+This sweet open-source robot comes with a downloadable 3D model for printing the body as well as all the electronics/programming you need to get Otto going—from walking, dancing, making sounds and avoiding obstacles.
 You can build Otto in less than a day and be able to say that you built a functional biped!

 Making drones and racing robots has never been easier and more affordable.
 Thanks to the explosion in cellphone technology, motion sensors have become faster, cheaper and more capable.
 Because of these advanced accelerometers, gyroscopes and magnetometers, keeping track of a robot in 3D space is now possible for tinkerers of every skill level.

 Multicopter drones require precise measurement of their position so they can hover and produce stable flight.
 While you can buy individual components for flying robots, it’s increasingly common to find controllers that have most of the electronics integrated, so you just need the motors, battery, remote and a frame (which can be easily laser-cut).

 When it comes to drones, the Shendrone by Andy Shen is cost effective with structural material laser cut from bamboo ply, and a snap-fit assembly means no glues or screws to slow down the construction process.
 That’s about as easy peasy as it gets.